Update: With 2017 in full swing we're getting ever closer to the launch of the OnePlus 4, and we've refreshed this guide with all the latest details.

 Weibo tipster i ice universe claims a June or July launch, though that could easily be guesswork.

-If we had to nail down a more exact OnePlus 4 release date we'd be tempted to say June 2017, but if OnePlus can get it out a couple of months earlier it could land around the same time as the Samsung Galaxy S8, HTC 11 and LG G6 - which could really get the wind up the competition.
+If we had to nail down a more exact OnePlus 4 release date we'd be tempted to say June 2017.
+If OnePlus can get it out a couple of months earlier it could land around the same time as the Samsung Galaxy S8, HTC 11 and LG G6 - which could really get the wind up the competition, but there's no evidence of that happening.

 OnePlus 4 news and rumors